federico-boncaldo/birdboard/README.md

 Within the project page, is possible as well to add general notes and visualise all user actions related to that project.

+## Test the app on Heroku

+You can find [here](http://birdboard-app.herokuapp.com) the web application hosted on Heroku for testing purposes.

 ## Requirements

 The project requires [Composer](https://getcomposer.org/download/) and [npm](https://www.npmjs.com/get-npm) to install all the dependencies.